tcorkran/Kustomer/docs/KUBERNETES.md

 deployment.apps/kustomer-dashboard created
 ```

+API can be found at http://localhost:8080

-To access your application you can use the following if you are using Minikube:
+To access your application details you can use the following if you are using Minikube:
 ```
 minikube service kustomer